pugal-404/Pugazh-s-Portfolio/readme.md

 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License.
+All rights reserved.
+Unauthorized copying, modification, or distribution of this software is strictly prohibited.

 ## 👤 Contact